Severe Thunderstorm Warning issued for Osceola by NWS - News Break

 Severe Thunderstorm Warning issued for Osceola by NWS

-Effective: 2021-07-12 14:41:00 EDT Expires: 2021-07-12 15:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Osceola The National Weather Service in Melbourne has issued a * Severe Thunderstorm Warning for North central Osceola County in east central Florida * Until 330 PM EDT. * At 241 PM EDT, a severe thunderstorm was located near West Lake Toho, moving north at 35 mph.
+Effective: 2021-07-12 14:08:00 EDT Expires: 2021-07-12 15:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Osceola The National Weather Service in Melbourne has issued a * Severe Thunderstorm Warning for Central Osceola County in east central Florida * Until 300 PM EDT. * At 207 PM EDT, a severe thunderstorm was located over Lake Kissimmee, moving northwest at 20 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Kissimmee, Saint Cloud, Buena Ventura Lakes, East Lake Toho and Narcoossee.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Lake Kissimmee.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0